Skip to Main Content

 Unearned income, sometimes called passive income, is exempt from FICA tax.
 This includes investment-type income such as taxable interest, ordinary dividends and capital gain distributions.

-2024 FICA tax rates
+2025 FICA tax rates and limits

-According to the IRS, FICA taxes include old-age, survivors and disability insurance taxes (Social Security) and hospital insurance taxes (Medicare).
+According to the IRS, FICA taxes include old-age, survivors and disability insurance taxes (Social Security), and hospital insurance taxes (Medicare).
 Different rates apply for each.

 Social Security